Civil Aviation

 Automating requirements traceability and objective tracking

-ALM and PLM tools provide facilities for the careful management and monitoring of all aspects of software development, but rely on manual intervention to collate information on code development, verification and validation.
+ALM and PLM tools provide facilities for the careful management and monitoring of all aspects of software development for avionics systems, but rely on manual intervention to collate information on code development, verification and validation.

-Learn how that process can be automated using your ALM tool of choice.
+Learn how that project management pain point can be soothed by integrating your testing tool suite with your ALM tool of choice.

 Coding standards